-While HCI College makes every effort to provide sufficient course sections for students, the College reserves the right to reschedule any start date for a class in which there is insufficient enrollment.
+While HCI College makes every effort to provide sufficient course sections for students, the College reserves the right to reschedule any start date for a class with insufficient enrollment.
 If the start date cannot be rescheduled and is therefore cancelled, all monies will be refunded within 30 days of the scheduled start date.